MMK21Hub/support-watcher/README.md

 Support Watcher is a Prometheus exporter that collects statistics about the Summer of Making help channel.

-Data provided by [Nephthys](https://nephthys.hackclub.com/), the Summer of Making support bot (also known as Helper Heidi).
+Data provided by [Nephthys](https://nephthys.hackclub.com/), the Summer of Making support bot!
+(She's also known as Helper Heidi.)

 ## Demo